 This shouldn’t come as much of a surprise to anyone familiar with Google’s business practices, as its whole philosophy revolves around collecting as much data on its users as possible, in order to effectively target its ads.

-That means that although it’s pretty much a tie in terms of security — and even a slight lead for Google Drive as it offers two-factor authentication, which Icedrive doesn’t.
+That means that it’s pretty much a tie in terms of security.
 However, for privacy, there is simply no contest.
-That means Icedrive scores another victory in this round, which brings our final score to a whopping 5-1 in its favor as we conclude our comparison.
+That means Icedrive scores another victory in this round, which brings our final score to a whopping 5 to 1 in its favor as we conclude our comparison.

 The Verdict: Icedrive Wins